priscia99/databases-2-project/README.md

-# Data Bases 2 - Project
+# Data Bases 2 - Project [A.Y.
+2021/2022]

-## Introduction
+This is a complementary project for the Master's Degree course **Data Bases 2**, A.Y.
+2021/2022.

-This is a complementary project for the Master's Degree course **Data Bases 2**.
+## 💡 Introduction

 📞 This project aims to create a website for a *telco* company that enables users to look for available service packages the company offers and buy them.